 I’m passionate about literature, I find immense joy in music, I’m way too addicted to sugar, I’m super into science, and I think way too much about the most useless things.

 I wrote my first short story when I was 7.
 I started writing more and more stories, and submitted some to my local library’s children short story competition.

 And I won!

 That was an incredibly empowering experience, especially with the support I got from my parents.

 I went on to write my first two books (novellas/novellettes, as they were 20,000 words each) when I was 10 years old.
 They weren’t very good and they haven’t been published, but it was good practice.

 Looking back, those experiences seem like they happened an eternity ago.
 As you read this, I’m currently working on a four-book fantasy series.
-The release date of the first book is TBD, but it will be in the first quarter of 2022.
+The third book will be released in July 2022.
+You can check the series out here.